Processing Payroll - Advanced

 Process Timecards without Processing Payroll

-1. The company uses the task and work order system but obtains time card information from another source.
+1. The company uses the task and work order system but obtains worker timecard information from another source.
 Since the labor entered in the timecard tab of the task is recorded within the worker's timecard, the following steps are recommended to process the timecard data without processing worker pay.

-2. The EBMS user is implementing the time tracking tools, job, and task and work order system but chose to wait to implement payroll till the beginning of the next fiscal quarter or year.
+2. The EBMS user implements the time-tracking tools, job management, and task and work order features, but chooses to wait to implement payroll until the beginning of the next fiscal quarter or fiscal year.
 The following steps are recommended to process the labor details until payroll is implemented.

-3. A service department has implemented the task and work order system or the job management tools for a subgroup of workers within the company.
-The legacy time tracking system which is used by all Workers is used to record payroll information.
-The following steps are recommended until the entire company can implement the EBMS time tracking system.
+3. A service department has implemented the task and work order features or the job management features for a subgroup of workers within the company.
+The legacy time-tracking system which is used by all workers is used to record payroll information.
+The following steps are recommended until the entire company can implement the EBMS time-tracking system.
 The time can be processed using the following tools if the EBMS payroll processing system is not used:

 4. A company may wish to use the EBMS Time Track tools for time and attendance without creating timecards.
-Review Time and Attendance > Clock In/Out without Timecards for instructions to use EBMS time clocks without payroll.
+Review Clock In/Out without Timecards for instructions to use EBMS time clocks without payroll.

 Configure Labor for Time and Task Entry